maarten1C96/Safari-Selection-to-Fragment-Identifier-URL/README.md

 ## Safari Selection to Fragment Identifier URL

-Easily generate a URL with a fragment identifier based on your selected text in Safari (MacOS).
+Easily generate a URL including a fragment identifier based on the website and text selected in Safari (MacOS).

 ### Installation